AuthorCarpentry/FSCI-2019/01-getting-started.md

 Knitting is a process in Rstudio that takes a text document and turns it into an output (like html, docx, or html slides).
 Now click the knit button in the upper left hand corner of the editor.
 The first time you do this you'll get a message that you need to install some packages.
-You'll want to click Yes and wait for the packages to install.
-Once the installation you'll see an interactive demonstration document!
+Click Yes and wait for the packages to install.
+Once the installation finishes, you will see an interactive demonstration document!

 You can output this single file in multiple formats.
-By default we've been generating .html files, but we can also output to a word document.
+By default we've been generating .html files, but we can also output to a Word document.
 If you click on the downward arrow next to the knit button we see some default formats.
 Click on Word, and a word document will appear.

 While pdf is an option, this requires a TeX distribution which is complex to install and beyond the scope of  this course.

 You can also select other output forms that aren't listed in the `knitr` dropdown.
 Take a look at the document.
 You'll see in the top a section called `output` with sections under it like `html_document`.
 If we change the top output knit will produce a different result.
 Try replacing `word_document` with `slidy_presentation`.
 This is a html presentation that you can use in